 Died aged c.
 71

-Joseph Priestley FRS (/ˈpriːstli/; 24 March [O.S.
-13 March] 1733 – 6 February 1804) was an 18th-century English theologian, dissenting clergyman, natural philosopher, chemist, educator, and Liberal political theorist who published over 150 works.
-He is usually credited with the discovery of oxygen, having isolated it in its gaseous state, although Carl Wilhelm Scheele and Antoine Lavoisier also have a claim to the discovery.
-During his lifetime, Priestley's considerable scientific reputation rested on his invention of soda water, his writings on electricity, and his discovery of several "airs" (gases), the most famous being what Priestley dubbed "dephlogisticated air" (oxygen).
-However, Priestley's determination to defend phlogiston theory and to reject what would become the chemical revolution eventually left him isolated within the scientific community.
+Joseph Priestley FRS (/ˈpriːstli/; 24 March 1733 – 6 February 1804) was an English chemist, natural philosopher, separatist theologian, grammarian, multi-subject educator, and liberal political theorist.
+He published over 150 works, and conducted experiments in electricity and other areas of science.
+He was a close friend of, and worked in close association with Benjamin Franklin involving electricity experiments.
+Priestley is credited with his independent discovery of oxygen by the thermal decomposition of mercuric oxide, having isolated it in 1774.
+During his lifetime, Priestley's considerable scientific reputation rested on his invention of carbonated water, his writings on electricity, and his discovery of several "airs" (gases), the most famous being what Priestley dubbed "dephlogisticated air" (oxygen).
+Priestley's determination to defend phlogiston theory and to reject what would become the chemical revolution eventually left him isolated within the scientific community.
 Priestley's science was integral to his theology, and he consistently tried to fuse Enlightenment rationalism with Christian theism.
 In his metaphysical texts, Priestley attempted to combine theism, materialism, and determinism, a project that has been called "audacious and original".
-He believed that a proper understanding of the natural world would promote human progress and eventually bring about the Christian Millennium.
+He believed that a proper understanding of the natural world would promote human progress and eventually bring about the Christian millennium.
 Priestley, who strongly believed in the free and open exchange of ideas, advocated toleration and equal rights for religious Dissenters, which also led him to help found Unitarianism in England.
-The controversial nature of Priestley's publications combined with his outspoken support of the French Revolution aroused public and governmental suspicion; he was eventually forced to flee in 1791, first to London and then to the United States, after a mob burned down his home and church.
-He spent the last ten years of his life living in Northumberland County, Pennsylvania.
-A scholar and teacher throughout his life, Priestley also made significant contributions to pedagogy, including the publication of a seminal work on English grammar, books on history, and he prepared some of the most influential early timelines.
-These educational writings were some of Priestley's most popular works.
-It was his metaphysical works, however, that had the most lasting influence: leading philosophers including Jeremy Bentham, John Stuart Mill, and Herbert Spencer credit them among the primary sources for utilitarianism.DbPedia
+The controversial nature of Priestley's publications, combined with his outspoken support of the American Revolution and later the French Revolution, aroused public and governmental contempt; eventually forcing him to flee in 1791, first to London and then to the United States, after a mob burned down his Birmingham home and church.
+He spent his last ten years in Northumberland County, Pennsylvania.
+A scholar and teacher throughout his life, Priestley made significant contributions to pedagogy, including the publication of a seminal work on English grammar and books on history; he prepared some of the most influential early timelines.
+The educational writings were among Priestley's most popular works.
+Arguably his metaphysical works, however, had the most lasting influence, as now considered primary sources for utilitarianism by philosophers such as Jeremy Bentham, John Stuart Mill, and Herbert Spencer.DbPedia

 Joseph Priestley 1733-1804 scientist, philosopher and theologian was Minister to the Gravel Pit Meeting here in 1793-1794

-Ram Place, E9 Hackney, London, United Kingdom where they was Minister to the Gravel Pit Meeting
+7-9 Chatham Place, Hackney (north wall), London, United Kingdom where they was Minister to the Gravel Pit Meeting

 The Leeds Library A proprietary subscription library founded in 1768 with Joseph Priestley as Secretary.
 Since 1808 it has occupied these purpose-built premises designed by Thomas Johnson.
 The first-floor reading room and Thomas Ambler's 'New Room' extension are amongst the architectural wonders of Leeds.